All personal information we collect is handled in accordance with the Australian Privacy Principles in the Privacy Act 1988 (Privacy Act):

 - managing enquiries, complaints and freedom of information and privacy requests

-- informing interested persons about AAT decisions and other developments at the AAT through our AAT alerts email service
+- informing interested persons about our decisions and other developments at the AAT through our AAT alerts email service

 - managing the personnel of the AAT